sensei-hacker/inavwiki/Home.md

 ## Searching the wiki

-You may use the right pane to list all the available Wiki pages or use the Github search function (top left corner).
+* You may use the right pane to list all the available Wiki pages.
+Note the "Show XX more pages..." button.
+* Use the Github search function (usually at the top).
+Then refine the search by filtering on "wiki".

 Unfortunately, the wiki is no longer indexed by the major search engines.

 ## Documents from source code